 \end{aligned}

-\] where we used Vandermonde’s identity in the last step.
+\] where we used Vandermonde’s identity (Exercise 2.19) in the last step.
 This PMF corresponds to one of the named distributions we learned in Chapter 12, specifically the binomial distribution.
-This is no surprise, as we know that the number of bets that Yvette wins is \(Y \sim \text{Binomial}(n=5, p=18/38)\).
+This should come as no surprise, since we know that the number of bets that Yvette wins is \(Y \sim \text{Binomial}(n=5, p=\frac{18}{38})\).

 Conditional Distribution